evmos/academy/docs/articles/advanced/evm-extensions.md

 when they don't, they're "stateless."
 Find a [list of the available EVM extensions in the Evmos documentation site](https://docs.evmos.org/develop/build-a-dapp/build-smart-contracts/evm_extensions).
 :::

-Stateful EVM Extensions on the core protocol allow dApps and users to access logic outside of the EVM.
-Acting as a gateway, these EVM Extensions define how smart contracts can perform cross-chain transactions (via IBC) and interact with core functionalities on the Evmos chain (e.g. staking, voting) from the EVM.

 This article presents a step-by-step guide to use the EVM extensions corresponding to the `staking` and `distribution` modules.